niart/first_record/README.md

-# Toy-recording
+# First-record
-a toy recording for indoor navigation dataset
+This repository contains necessary codes for my first recording and initial data processing